People have been painting plaster as far back as 7500B.C.

 Crafters can make many things with plaster of Paris, such as nature impressions, decorative eggs, porcelain frames, and leaf prints.
 For more plaster crafting ideas, visit 41 Unique Crafts Using Plaster of Paris.

-Whether you purchased an unfinished plaster statue, made sculptures, decorating old plaster walls, or created fun crafting projects for children, you will want to use the right paint for the finishing touch.
+Whether you purchased an unfinished plaster statue, made sculptures, decorated old plaster walls, or create fun crafting projects for children, you will want to use the right paint for the finishing touch.

-In this post, we will share our favorite plaster crafting paints and how to prepare and protect the pieces when they are finished.
+This post will share our favorite plaster crafting paints and how to prepare and protect the pieces when finished.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 You can use any paint on the plaster of Paris sculptures, but you will find the best results with water-based acrylic paint.
 Acrylics dry very quickly, which makes them easier to apply in layers.
 Acrylic latex paints are 100% acrylic and have no vinyl, making them more durable and adhere to surfaces better than cheaper paints made with vinyl.